-In this system heat from the engine, the cylinder is directly dissipated to the atmosphere.
+In this system, the heat from the engine is directly dissipated to the atmosphere.

 The Basic Principle of this type of system is to allow a flow of current through the parts from which heat is to be dissipated, which depends upon the surface area of metal in contact rate of flow of air, a temperature difference between hot surface and air.

 And Surface area of metal will be increased by providing the fins around the cylinder which is made of copper or steel.

 These are some advantages of using Air Cooling System: